bbauska/W3Cx-2of5/README.md

 so on.

-There are many ways to markup a document, but HTML borrows a technique from an ancestor language, SGML (<a href="https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language">Standard Generalized Markup
+There are many ways to markup a document, but HTML borrows a technique from an ancestor language, SGML (<a href="https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language" target="_blank">Standard Generalized Markup
 Language</a>),
 which uses angle brackets ("&lt;" and "&gt;") to separate the annotations from the regular text.
 In HTML these annotations are called "tags".